 You’ve probably heard a LOT about influencer marketing recently, and possibly even a lot about micro-influencers too.
 Well, today, we’re here to help you understand and make the most of this subset of influencers, and learn how to utilize them for your next successful marketing campaign.

-Dr. Jonah Berger, the author of Contagious, describes them as: Individuals who work in their category or are truly knowledgeable, passionate and authentic and are seen as a trusted source when it comes to recommendations for what to buy.
+Dr. Jonah Berger defines influencers as: Individuals who work in their category or are truly knowledgeable, passionate and authentic and are seen as a trusted source when it comes to recommendations for what to buy.

-And this really is the beauty of micro-influencers.
-The good ones are not nearly as focused on audience growth.
-They, instead, really care about the information and content that they are surfacing to their audience.
+As a general rule, micro-influencers tend to have higher engagement.
+Their audiences are usually more concentrated than that larger, more diverse masses that follow macro- and mega-influencers.
+Micro-influencers also tend to focus more on sharing specific types of content. content that they are surfacing to their audience.
 They take pride in being that hidden gem that their audience follows in that devoted, cult-like style.
 But, for every good micro-influencer, there are 50 bad ones, so targeting is critical.

 When working with micro-influencers, it’s important to find the ones whose audiences truly trust them - which will be apparent by the amount of engagement they receive - plus enough followers to actually do some damage (in a good way).